What's modet's origin story?

 What if I structure my notes the way Stripe does their dev docs?

 This one needs a little backstory.
-I sucked at telling stories.
+You see, I sucked at telling stories up to this point.
 So I've been devouring books and videos on these the last three months:

 - How writers like Walter Mosley, Malcolm Gladwell, Anne Lamott create and tells stories, give you a puzzle to solve